zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/WidgetFactory.md

 ### MobileListViewT1
-Creates a new !:Kendo.Mvc.UI.MobileListView{T} bound to the specified data item type.
+Creates a new 1 bound to the specified data item type.